-A: Our physicians have taken extra training in oncology, such as the BCCA Oncology course for family physicians, as well as attended numerous extra oncology-related conferences, giving them extra and more specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.
-We also have specialist physicians, who can provided specialized care, where required.
+A: Our physicians include radiation and medical oncologists with specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.
+We also have access to other specialist physicians, who can provided care, where required.

 The clinic has a full procedure room to do biopsies, thoracentesis, paracentesis, and other oncology-related procedures.
 We are also fortunate to have MIC in our building, allowing for ultrasound markups to be done, and having other imaging tests done in a coordinated manner.

-Lastly, we have access to special equipment, such as for head and neck endoscopy, which is not normally available in a regular family medicine clinic.
+Lastly, we have access to special equipment, such as for head and neck endoscopy.

 Q: Will Canadian Cancer Care steal/siphon patients from their existing family doctors?

-We do have access to other specialists in the clinic, including internal medicine, oral medicine & pathology, and ENT.
+We have other specialists in the clinic including internal medicine, oral medicine & pathology, and ENT.